Nanobubbles (ultrafine bubbles)

 The degree of saturation next to a bubble depends on the gas pressure within the bubble.
-Smaller bubbles have higher internal pressure (see right) and release gas to dissolves under pressure into under-saturated solution whereas larger bubbles grow by taking up gas from supersaturated solution; thus small bubbles shrink and large bubbles grow (a process known as 'Ostwald ripening').
+Smaller bubbles have higher internal pressure (see right) and release gas to dissolve under pressure into the surrounding under-saturated solution whereas larger bubbles grow by taking up gas from supersaturated solution; thus small bubbles shrink and large bubbles grow (a process known as 'Ostwald ripening').
 The rates of these processes depend on the circumstances.
 Also as bubbles rise the pressure on them drops due to the depth of the water and they consequentially enlarge and rise faster.
-Bubbles less than 1 μm diameter rise so slowly as not to be determinable due to low buoyancy and as they are additionally affected by random Brownian motion. m Accumulation of denser elements at the bubbles' extensive surfaces may contribute significantly to the low buoyancy of such small bubbles.
+Bubbles less than 1 μm diameter rise so slowly as not to be determinable.
+This is due to their random Brownian motion and their low buoyancy. m Accumulation of denser elements at the bubbles' extensive surfaces may contribute significantly to the low buoyancy of such small bubbles.
 Larger bubbles (25-200 μm diameter) do not obey the above Stokes equation but the Hadamard and Rybczynski equation with terminal velocity 1.5 times the Stokes velocity :

 RH-R = 3R/2 = ρgd2/12μ